Lower costs, fewer benefits in new health insurance option

-The Trump administration is close to finalizing a health insurance option for small firms and self-employed people that would cost less but could cover fewer benefits than current plans, congressional officials and business groups said.
+The Trump administration Tuesday rolled out a health insurance option for small businesses and self-employed people that could lead to lower premiums but may also cover fewer benefits than current plans.

-They spoke on condition of anonymity to discuss the pending announcement.
-The Labor Department scheduled an announcement Tuesday morning.

-As originally proposed, the new "association health plans" would have to cover people with pre-existing health conditions.
-However, they could offer narrower benefits than required under the Obama-era health law.
+Labor Secretary Alex Acosta said the new "association health plans" will allow small business to pool their purchasing power, gaining access to some of the advantages that large employers have in the health insurance market.

+"Today the Trump administration helps level the playing field between large companies and small businesses," Acosta said.
+"This expansion will offer millions of Americans more affordable health care options.

+The new plans would retain the same protections for people with pre-existing conditions, older workers, and women, that large company plans now have, Acosta added.
+Details were expected later Tuesday.

-They could be marketed across state lines to businesses in a common industry — auto repair shops, for example — or they could be sold to self-employed people like musicians.
+The plans could be marketed across state lines within a geographic region to businesses in a given industry — auto repair shops, for example.
+Or a local chamber of commerce could sponsor one in a given community.
+The plans could be sold to self-employed people, like musicians.

+Allowing interstate marketing within a geographic region represents a shift from the original concept that the plans would be offered nationwide.

 President Donald Trump has long asserted that promoting the sale of health insurance across state lines can bring down premiums without sacrificing quality.
-But many experts aren't convinced, because medical costs vary greatly according to geography.
-Like real estate, health insurance is a local business.
+But many experts weren't convinced, because medical costs vary greatly according to geography.

 Ultimately, the idea's success depends on buy-in from plan sponsors, consumers, insurers and state regulators.
 No major consequences are expected for people covered by large employers.